lrb924/Predicted_Volatility/README.md

 * `garch.ipynb`: Notebook containing GARCH model
 * `varmax.ipynb`: Notebook containing VARMAX model
 * `trading_algo.ipynb`: Notebook containing trading algorithm
-* `main.py`: Script to run VARMAX model
+* `main.py`: Script to run full VARMAX model and trading algorithm
+* `varmax.py`: Script to run VARMAX model
+* `trading.py`: Script to run trading algorithm

 ### *Purpose of Use*

-Our team decided to investigate the effectiveness of predicting index volatity as a trading strategy and its profitability when trading cyclical & defensive securities (ETFs).
+Our team decided to investigate the effectiveness of predicting index volatity as a trading strategy and its profitability when trading cyclical and defensive securities (ETFs).

-The business question we hope to answer is: *is trading defensive or cyclical ETFs based on future volatility profitable?
+The business question we hope to answer is: *is trading cyclical or defensive ETFs based on future volatility profitable?
 If so, which set of ETFs is more profitable?*

 Our motivation for taking on this challenge is to find out if, based on historical price data, we could predict future volatility, use the predicted future volatility as a reference for our trading strategy, and then find out if cyclical or defensive ETFs were more profitable during the period of predicted volatility.